 Robyn was promoted to Director of Helpline Operations in September, 2014.
 She has been with the Helpline since 2007, serving as a Certified Helpline Specialist and working closely in the administrative areas.
 She has personally answered over 37,000 calls.

-Stephanie was promoted to the Coordinator position in September, 2014, and she has been working with all aspects of the Helpline services since 2011.
+Amy was promoted to the Reports Coordinator position in August of 2017, and she has been working with all aspects of the Helpline Services since 2015.

 ChaChat began working as a Helpline Specialist in 2016, then was promoted to the Helpline Administration team in 2018.
 She is currently attending Louisiana State University-Shreveport pursuing her bachelor's degree in Sociology with a minor in Non-profit Administration.
 She is working towards achieving her career goal of becoming a Licensed Clinical Social Worker in the mental health and addiction field.

 Heather has been with LACG since 2011 and currently serves as the Director of Clinical Services for the residential and outpatient programs.
 She has worked in the field of behavioral health since 1999 with a focus on addiction for the majority of her career.
 She is a Licensed Professional Counselor and also has a specialized certification as an International Certified Gambling Counselor II.

 Je’riel has worked as a counselor since 2014.
 He worked with inpatient treatment programs in both substance abuse and mental illness.
 He is a certified SMART Recovery Facilitator.
 Je’riel actively serves on numerous local and statewide examination boards in efforts to enhance Louisiana’s counseling field.
 He started working with LACG as a counselor in 2018.
 His expertise is to strive in both independent and collaborative efforts with patients.